NSHipster/articles/2020-04-13-contact-tracing.md

 and periodically checks them against a list of Positive Diagnosis Keys sent from the central health authority.

-Each Positive Diagnosis Key corresponds to someone else's Daily Tracing Key.
+Each Positive Diagnosis Key corresponds to someone else's Temporary Exposure Key.
 We can derive all of the possible Rolling Proximity Identifiers that it could advertise over the course of that day (using the same <abbr title="Keyed-Hashing for Message Authentication">HMAC</abbr> algorithm